 If you're playing the Android version of Game of War, or pretty much any other game (including emulators), it's much easier to play using a controller.
-While some Android games have gamepad support built-in, others do not and require something a root app like Tincore to map touches into buttons.
+While most Android games have gamepad support built-in, others do not and require a root app like Tincore to map touches into buttons.

 However, if you're playing a game with built-in gamepad support and have a PlayStation 4 controller on hand, it's extremely simple to pair it with your Android device using Bluetooth to get your game on right away.